sonnentag/tul_norns/First/README.md

 ## Getting Started with SuperCollider - First example to demo / test
 ##
 ### motorev.sc
-#### Example sc3 code to play oscillating synth immitating motor reving
+#### Example sc3 code to play oscillating synth immitating motor revving
 #### Use to test successful installation and audio setup